wangguan0402/test/README.md

 #### New User page:`/user` [public]

-Contains a form for users to fill in their username, firstname, lastname, e¬mail address and password.
+Contains a form for users to fill in their username, firstname, lastname, e-mail address and password.
 Make sure the password field does not display text and that there are two password fields for verification.